 5. Continuous improvement

 Everyone knows that you can’t improve what you don’t measure.
 Without a strategic HR plan, how can you possibly understand what’s working and what’s not?
-Through your strategic HR plan, you can formally evaluate specific, measurable factors such as employee turnover, number of vacant positions, and employee grievances along with satisfaction and dissatisfaction levels.
-If you periodically gather and report data on what’s working, you’re much more likely to make more consistent and accurate decisions.
+Through your HR strategy plan, you can formally evaluate specific and measurable factors such as; employee turnover, the number of vacant positions, employee grievances, as well as satisfaction and dissatisfaction levels.
+If you periodically gather and report data on what’s working, you’re much more likely to make consistent and accurate decisions.

-Set the benchmarks within your HR strategy plan
+Set the benchmarks within your HR strategic plan

-Taking a proactive approach to managing your people will put your business on the front foot and be better able to identify and solve HR issues.
+Taking a proactive approach to managing your people will put your business on the front foot— ready to identify and solve HR issues.

-By developing an HR strategic plan, you can reflect on the successes and failures of previous quarters, to better plan to attract and retain the right talent to achieve success.
+By developing an HR strategic plan, you can reflect on the successes and failures of previous quarters.
+Doing so will help you effectively plan for attracting and retaining the right talent, which is key to your business achieving success.

 If you want to take your HR strategy to the next level, check out Employment Hero’s free Strategic HR Bundle.
 This includes HR strategy plan templates and expert advice.